 Provide more specific training, if operationally required, to assist you to meet the standards we expect from volunteers;

-Outline other policies relevant to your role, e.g. equal opportunities, data protection, confidentiality, intellectual property etc.
+Outline other policies relevant to your role, e.g. equal opportunities, data protection, confidentiality, intellectual property, information security etc.

 Time Commitments

-We are flexible about the times when you volunteer, so long as they are also convenient for the department.
+We are flexible about the times when you volunteer, so long as they are also convenient for the department/We have agreed that you will volunteer on XXX days at XXX times (delete as appropriate).
 If you have indicated that you are going to be available at a particular time and you cannot make it, you should give your supervisor as much notice as possible.
 If you would like to change the times when you volunteer on an ongoing basis, you should discuss this with your supervisor.

 Access to buildings